machine-transcreation/HILITE/README.md

 # HILITE: Human-in-the-loop Interactive Tool for Image Editing

+You can access the paper [here](https://ieeexplore.ieee.org/document/10825916).

 **Abstract**
 ---